Key Takeaways

 Pros & Cons of Life Insurance for Grandchildren

-• Financial Security: Helps ensure funds are available for unexpected expenses.
+- Financial Security: Helps provide funds for unexpected expenses.

-• Low Premiums: Policies bought at a young age typically have lower premiums.
+- Low Premiums: Policies purchased at a young age typically cost less.

-• Cash Value: Whole life and universal policies accumulate cash value that could be used for education or other needs.
+- Potential Cash Value: Whole life and universal policies can build cash value that may be used for education or other needs.

-• Guaranteed Insurability: Helps secure insurance for children regardless of future medical conditions or chronic illness.
+- Guaranteed Insurability: Helps secure coverage regardless of future medical conditions or chronic illness.

-• Cost: Regular premium payments are typically required to maintain the policy.
+- Cost: Ongoing premium payments are required to keep the policy active.

 Types of Life Insurance for Grandchildren

-Getting life insurance for a grandchild could be a thoughtful way to help provide financial security for their future.
-Here are some of the main types of insurance policies you could consider:
+Life insurance for a grandchild can be a thoughtful way to support their financial future.
+Below are the main policy types to consider.

 Whole Life Insurance